AKS2346/tearsheet/README.md

-# A simple applciation to produce a tearsheet in the terminal for a ticker
+# A simple application to produce a tearsheet in the terminal for a ticker

 ## Usage
 ./yf.py {ticker}